tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 This was the Caleb I knew.
 Intelligent and methodical.

-The pouch was now empty, and Caleb was still talking to himself.
-I couldn’t make out a word.

 He stood still for a moment.
-It had become silent; even the wind had stopped.
+It had become very quiet; even the wind had stopped.
 I could only hear Caleb’s heavy breathing.
 It looked as though he were steeling himself for something.

 He nodded and then pulled something out of his bag.
 And it took me a moment to realize that it was a knife.